 The good news is you can easily cleanse your scalp without visiting a salon with the help of scalp scrubs.
 These exfoliants are gently massaged onto the scalp to scrub away any impurities and dead skin cells.

 But, just how good is scalp exfoliation for your hair?
-And, why should you make it an important part of your hair care regimen?
+Why should you make it an important part of your hair care regimen?
 We explain the benefits of scalp exfoliation below.